Two generalisations of sharp k-transitivity: The escape property

-Also note that if $\mc{M}$ is $\omega$-categorical, then via the Ryll-Nardzewski theorem we see that the finite-orbit closure coincides with the algebraic closure in the usual sense (the union of finite $A$-definable subsets). \end{rem}
+Also note that if $\mc{N}$ is $\omega$-categorical, then via the Ryll-Nardzewski theorem the finite-orbit closure coincides with the algebraic closure in the usual sense (the union of finite $A$-definable subsets). \end{rem}

-We also now introduce two definitions we will often use later.
+We now introduce two definitions we often use later.